Seth Thomas Sutton is chair and professor in the Arts & Humanities Department at Montcalm Community College.

 This committee is responsible for the acquisition, curation, and preservation of artifacts within MCC's permanent and temporary collections.

-Advisor - ART Club
+Advisor - Art League

-Students participate in on campus and community events, such as:
+Students participate in on-campus and community events, such as:

 Advisor – Native American Student Association (NASA)

 As an organized body of Indigenous and non-Indigenous student advocates and allies, the mission of the Native American Student Association (NASA) is to support the development of an inclusive culturally pluralistic campus environment, where Indigenous heritage is accepted and celebrated.
-The NASA strives to preserve, educate and explore local Indigenous culture while providing a strong, diverse atmosphere that encourages personal development and academic achievement, as well as raising awareness for political and social issues that affect Indigenous communities and communities at large.
+The NASA strives to preserve, educate, and explore local Indigenous culture while providing a strong, diverse atmosphere that encourages personal development and academic achievement, as well as raising awareness for political and social issues that affect Indigenous communities and communities at large.

-Students participate in on campus and community events, such as:
+Students participate in on-campus and community events, such as:

 Indigenous Heritage Celebration.

 I, along with MCC’s NASA, collaborate with Grand Valley State University’s Native American Student Association, for the observed ‘Native American Heritage Month’ in November.
 Between the two schools, we are able to hold, on average, 20 + scheduled events.
-We have had a wide range of interactive and community involved events, such as:
+We have had a wide range of interactive and community-involved events, such as:

 Grand Valley State University - Native American Advisory Council - Council Member

-Including but not limited too:
+Including but not limited to:

 Annual All Walks of Life Traditional Pow Wow.